systemshift/memex-server/README.md

 # Memex - Personal Knowledge Graph

-Memex is a modern knowledge graph system that uses a directed acyclic graph (DAG) to organize content and track relationships.
-It combines content-addressable storage with flexible linking capabilities, allowing you to build and navigate your personal knowledge network.
+A personal knowledge management system that helps you organize, connect, and explore your digital content through meaningful relationships.

 ## Key Features